I0ZuR/WaveTrend-Pyramiding-Strategy/README.md

-WaveTrend Pyramiding Strategy – Description
+WaveTrend Pyramiding Strategy

-This script implements a full WaveTrend-based trading strategy with automatic pyramiding, trend-reversal exits, and position-switching logic.
+This script implements a complete trading strategy based on the WaveTrend oscillator (LazyBear model), combined with automatic pyramiding, trend-reversal exits, and a full state-tracking system for multi-layered positions.
-It is designed for users who want a structured, rules-based system built around the classic LazyBear WaveTrend oscillator.

-Core Features
+Key Features:

-WaveTrend (WT1 & WT2) calculation using the standard ESA/CI/TCI model.
+WaveTrend calculation (WT1 & WT2) using ESA, deviation, CI, and TCI formulas.

-Dynamic Long/Short detection based on overbought/oversold zones (+40 / -40) combined with WT1–WT2 crossovers.
+Long/Short entries triggered only when price reaches overbought/oversold zones and WT1 crosses WT2.
 Automatic pyramiding:

-Adds to Long positions only below the previous entry price.
+Adds Long layers only when price is below the previous entry.

-Adds to Short positions only above the previous entry price.
+Adds Short layers only when price is above the previous entry.

-Full position reversal logic:
+Reversal logic:

-If a Long hits overbought and WT1 crosses below WT2 → reverse into Short.
+Long → Short when WT1 confirmed overbought and crosses under WT2.

-If a Short hits oversold and WT1 crosses above WT2 → reverse into Long.
+Short → Long when WT1 confirmed oversold and crosses over WT2.

-State tracking system to keep control during multi-entry pyramiding:
+State tracking for:

-Mode (Long / Short / Neutral)
+Current mode (neutral / long / short)

-Entry price per layer
+Last entry price

-Number of accumulated entries
+Number of layers added

-Overbought/Oversold confirmation flags

-How It Works
+Overbought/oversold confirmations

+How the Strategy Works:

-Enters Long when WT1 is below -40 and crosses above WT2.
+Long Entry: WT1 is below -40 and crosses above WT2.

-Enters Short when WT1 is above +40 and crosses under WT2.
+Short Entry: WT1 is above +40 and crosses under WT2.

-Adds to the position only if the new price improves the average entry.
+Pyramiding: Adds positions only if the new price improves the average entry.

-Closes & reverses only after WT1 has confirmed an extreme (OB/OS) and a trend cross occurs.
+Exit + Reverse: When WT1 confirms an extreme + a WT1/WT2 cross in the opposite direction.

-Uses built-in TradingView strategy.entry() and strategy.close() to manage full pyramiding up to 50 layers.

-Why This Strategy

-It avoids random scalping signals and waits for WT structure confirmation, not just a single crossover.
-By combining:

-momentum confirmation

-directional crossovers

-controlled pyramiding

-… the strategy focuses on capturing extended trend waves, not small noise moves.

-Intended Use
+All trades are managed through TradingView’s strategy.entry() and strategy.close() functions.

+Purpose:

+This strategy is designed for users who want a structured, rule-based system that captures extended market moves using WaveTrend momentum.
+It avoids noise signals, respects trend structure, and allows deeper position building under controlled conditions.

+Ideal For:

-Backtesting trend-based systems
+Backtesting trend systems

-Studying WaveTrend structure
+Learning WaveTrend behavior

-Experimenting with pyramiding logic

-Creating custom WT-based automated strategies
+Building custom WT-based strategies
+Exploring pyramiding logic in TradingView